Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

-The proof of the universal information-theoretic converse resembles the proof of \cite{Coja_2019_2} for the existence of a universal information-theoretic bound for unrestricted non-adaptive group testing, but several modifications are required to handle the test size constraint.
-Before conducting the proof in detail, we provide a short sketch.
+The proof of the universal information-theoretic converse resembles the proof of \cite{Coja_2019_2} for the existence of a universal information-theoretic bound for unrestricted non-adaptive group testing, but several modifications are required to handle the test size constraint. \geb{We provide the details in the following subsection.}